Jbleezy/BO1-Reimagined/README.md

 * Pack-a-Punch camo now displays on Mustang & Sally when downed in solo
 * Fixed a bug where two or more players could trigger a door that has multiple triggers at the same time and both pay to open the door
 * Chracters no longer make hurt sounds if you have Flopper and an explosion happens that would have hurt you
-* Having too many weapons penalty has been changed to only take the weapon that the player shouldnt have (previously took all weapons and points)
+* Too many weapons penalty has been changed to only take the weapon that the player shouldnt have
 * If a player switches weapons while reviving, their weapon will not get switched when finishing a revive
 * Players can now dolphin dive again right away after just dolphin diving
 * Players can now move after dolphin diving quicker